Guidelines for Abstracts Submission

-For standardisation, the acceptable length of the abstract is of not more than 2’000 printable characters (title included).
+For standardisation, the acceptable length of the abstract is of not more than 2’000 printable characters (headers, conflicts of interest, title, etc. included).
 This includes non-visible characters, such as spaces and line breaks.
-Authors’ details and conflict of interest are not included.
+Authors’ details are not included.

 Please refer to the word count of the system as slight differences may occur when counting with WORD or similar programmes.

 The abstract needs to be structured as follows: